p-tigris/wordle-game/README.md

 * The biggest limitation of this app is the amount of data it contains; There can only be so many games played before the words are repeated.
 API integration would be the next step to gain access to larger databases.

 * Another possible next step would be to implement a two-player system for the app, which would allow users to play against each other to guess the correct word.
-This may involve the implementation of
+This may involve the implementation of:
     * A timer
     * A scoreboard
     * Server hosting

-* More responsive design for smaller computer screens, to go along with the already existing design for smartphones
+* More responsive design for smaller computer screens, to go along with the already existing design for smartphones.